The img tag

 Add an

-below this set of instructions.
-Use src:http://wudesign.me/resources/using-images/images/shelf-cloud-wide.jpg
+imgbelow this set of instructions.
+Use src:http://wudesign.me/resources/using-images/images/shelf-cloud-wide.jpg. -

 The image will be huge.
 So, add